 The processes and tools used to properly back up critical information with a proven methodology for timely recovery of it.

 Currently, ransomware attacks take place every 40 seconds, which means that data backup and recovery capabilities are incredibly critical.
 CSC10 involves ensuring backups are taking place on at least a weekly basis, and more frequently for sensitive data.
 Some of the controls in this category also include testing backup media and restoration processes on a regular basis as well as ensuring backups and protected via physical security or encryption.
-SolarWinds Backup can assist with this control.
+SolarWinds MSP Backup & Recovery can assist with this control.
 Server & Application Manager can validate that backup jobs are successful, thanks to application monitors for solutions such as Veaam® Backup and Symantec® BackupExec®.

 CIS Control 11: Secure Configurations for Network Devices such as Firewalls, Routers, and Switches